Bryce-Davidson/neuradraw-2/README.md

   - [Timeline](#timeline)
 - [Asset Animation](#asset-animation)

-# Installation

 # Overview

 Neuradraw-2 is a developper facing drawing paradigm with a customizable API and guided asset creation process.

-Neuradraw-2 focuses on giving developers the ability to design and define their own assets and extend one of the AssetControllers in order to give thier assets easy to use animation controls.
+Neuradraw-2 focuses on giving developers the ability to design and define their own assets and extend one of the AssetControllers to give thier assets easy to use animation controls.

-Through the asset creation process
+Through the asset creation process the developper will define simple functions included within thier asset class for Neuradraw to call.

 ```javascript
 compute();